openfaas/docs/docs/deployment/kubernetes.md

 Once you have a cluster, you can follow the detailed instructions on this page.

 * Install OpenFaaS CLI
-* Deploy OpenFaaS from static YAML, via helm, or via new YAML files generated with `helm template`
+* Deploy OpenFaaS using via helm or arkade
 * Find your OpenFaaS gateway address
 * Log in, deploy a function, and try out the UI.